-GLOBAL CITIZEN, Pglang AND PRESIDENT OF GHANA, H.E.
-NANA AKUFO-ADDO, PARTNER TO ANNOUNCE 'MOVE AFRIKA: GHANA'
+Global Citizen, Pglang And President Of Ghana, H.E.
+Nana Akufo-Addo, Partner To Announce 'Move Afrika: Ghana'

 Move Afrika seeks to drive economic investment in the Ghanaian entertainment industry, Ghanaian-owned businesses and young entrepreneurs

-JOHANNESBURG, GAUTENG, SOUTH AFRICA, January 17, 2024 /EINPresswire / -- International advocacy organization Global Citizen, creative imprint pgLang and H.E.
-Nana Akufo-Addo, President of Ghana, alongside H.E.
-Paul Kagame, President of Rwanda, today announced at the World Economic Forum in Davos that Accra, Ghana, will join Kigali, Rwanda, as a host city for this year's Move Afrika: A Global Citizen Experience tour.
+DAVOS, Switzerland, January 17, 2024 /3BL/ - International advocacy organization Global Citizen , creative imprint pgLang and H.E.
+Nana Akufo-Addo, President of Ghana , alongside H.E.
+Paul Kagame, President of Rwanda , today announced at the World Economic Forum in Davos that Accra, Ghana , will join Kigali, Rwanda, as a host city for this year's Move Afrika: A Global Citizen Experience tour.
 Move Afrika is a long-term, large-scale effort to pioneer a first-of-its-kind international music touring circuit across Africa, driving economic investment, job creation and supporting entrepreneurship opportunities in each host country. pgLang serves as the Move Afrika tour's curator.

 The first Move Afrika event, held in Kigali in December 2023, signalled the launch of an annual, multi-country tour, changing the face of live entertainment in Africa and investing in local economies, skill training and youth entrepreneurship along the way.
 Each year, additional countries will be added to the Move Afrika tour schedule, which aims to expand to three countries in 2024, and five countries by 2025.
 Producing a world-class experience for fans and artists alike, Move Afrika will set a new gold-standard for entertainment touring across the continent.
 Over time, these events will increase demand from international and regional artists to tour the region, and build local capacity, create jobs and scale the live entertainment sector within host cities.